rhythmatician/PollstarRegression/README.md

 2. Pollstar Regression Report.pdf - An extensive report in PDF format outlining the methods used and the overall procedure of the analysis.
 3. Pollstar Regression Dashboard.xlsx - Dashboard for utilizing the resultant models, in the form of a downloadable Excel workbook.

 Usage of the dashboard is simple: You simply select a band from the dropdown list at the top of the dashboard, and the information will auto-populate.
 New bands can be added in the Bands sheet.
+If a band is selected that does not meet the requirements of a given model, this will be indicated by a cell highlighted in red, specific to whatever range assumption is being violated.

-At EGT this is hosted on google sheets, and is integrated with a Google Form to make adding new bands easy.
+At EGT the dashboard is hosted on google sheets, and is integrated with a Google Form to make adding new bands easy and user-friendly.